griffithlab/civic-panel/docs/Build custom capture panel.rst

 .. image:: images/Tiling_types.png

-We have built a Jupyter Notebook that contains code for pull in CIViC variants derived from the CIViC Search interface and create a list of genomic coordinates that require capture.
+We have built a `Binder Jupyter Notebook <https://www.simula.no/file/projectjupyterpdf/download>`_ that contains code for pull in CIViC variants derived from the CIViC Search interface and create a list of genomic coordinates that require capture.
 Please open the link provided below to start this process (Note: loading the Jupyter Notebook can take 5-10 minutes):

 `Build Jupyter Notebook <https://mybinder.org/v2/gh/griffithlab/civic-panel/master?filepath=%2Fbinder_interactive>`_